Skip to main content

 Program Basics

-- 4-year, non-degree program
+- 4-year program

 - 12 students enrolled per year

-- Individualized for each student
+- Individualized and customized for each student

 - Supports for success